accessibilitysupported/a11ysupport.io/FAQ.md

 Core AT and Browsers are commonly used or widely available.
 We try to keep the list to a minimum in order to make testing easier.
 The following rules are used to determine what should be considered 'core':

 For each category of AT that is within the scope:
 1. AT that is built into the operating system if it is used by at least 10% of respondents + the native browser on that operating system.
-This currently includes:
-    * VoiceOver + Safari for Mac
-    * VoiceOver + Safari for iOS
-    * Windows Narrator + Edge
-    * Talkback + Google Chrome
 2. Free or Open source AT (eg. NVDA) that this is widely adopted + the browser with the highest usage for the AT.
-This currently includes:
-    * NVDA + Firefox
 3. AT that requires a paid license and is widely adopted + the browser with the highest reported usage for the AT.
-This currently includes:
-    * JAWS + IE and Firefox (both IE and Firefox should be tested as users transition away from IE)
-    * Dragon Naturally Speaking + Google Chrome (voice control software)
-4. AT that has published documentation of supported combinations
+4. AT that has published documentation of supported combinations.
-    * JAWS + Chrome and Firefox
-    * NVDA + Firefox

-The phrase 'widely supported' for core AT means that greater than or equal to 20% of respondents use it as their primary AT.
+The phrase 'widely supported' for core AT means that greater than or equal to 10% of respondents use it as their primary AT.

 ### Extended Combinations